pepeneif/MerkleBooks/README.md

 ## 🔒 Security & Privacy

+- **Enterprise-Grade Security**: Centralized security configuration with input validation
+- **Secure Logging**: Automatic sanitization of sensitive data in logs and errors
 - **Local Storage**: All data is stored locally in your browser
-- **No Server**: No data is sent to external servers
+- **No Server**: No data is sent to external servers (except public APIs for exchange rates)
+- **Error Boundaries**: Comprehensive error handling with graceful recovery
+- **Rate Limiting**: Built-in protection against API abuse and overload
 - **Wallet Security**: Uses official Solana wallet adapters
+- **Data Protection**: Automatic redaction of sensitive information
 - **Open Source**: Full transparency with open source code

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+This is an open-source project built for the Solana community.

 ### Development Setup